 The procedure for PGS is usually as follows:

 Step 1.
-You undergo normal IVF or ICSI treatment to collect and fertilise your eggs
+You undergo normal IVF or ICSI treatment to collect and fertilize your eggs

 Step 2.
 The embryo is grown in the laboratory for two to three days until the cells have divided and the embryo consists of about eight cells.